 Transportation by express minibus

 Minibuses which criss-cross Belgrade are quicker than regular city buses, all air- conditioned, smaller and very comfortable.
-Minibus transport is working on weekdays from 6am to 10pm, except on Sundays and during public holidays.
-You can only buy tickets inside a minibus and they are little more expensive (120 dinars).
+You can only buy tickets inside a minibus and they are more expensive (120 dinars, for now)

 Lines: E1, E2, E6 and E8

 Responsible for public transport in Belgrade: